 Everyone hates being stuck in traffic.
-It makes you late, and causes many people’s tempers to flare up.
-But it’s also quite bad for your wallet – in fact, congestion cost U.S. drivers $88 billion in 2019, as well as an average of 99 hours of their time.
-The U.S. also has five out of the world’s 25 worst cities for traffic, and 19 of the worst 25 in North America.
-Due to COVID-19, though, 2020’s traffic congestion numbers are likely to be lower overall.
-As of October 2020, cumulative travel on roads in 2020 was over 380 billion vehicle miles fewer than the same period in 2019, a reduction of 13.9%.
+It makes you late and causes many people’s tempers to flare up.
+It’s also quite bad for your wallet – in fact, congestion cost the average driver $894 in 2025, thanks to an average of 49 hours spent sitting in traffic.
+The U.S. also has ten out of the world’s 25 worst cities for traffic, and 19 of the 25 worst in the Americas.

 Congestion isn’t the only concern on the road, though.
-People want to know that they will be driving on safe, well-maintained roads before heading out.
-The U.S. has a fairly good track record in these regards, but certainly doesn’t top the list.
-For example, the World Economics Forum only places the U.S. at rank 17 of 141 when it comes to road quality.
+People want to know that they will be driving on safe, well-maintained roads before heading out, and while the U.S. has a fairly good track record, it certainly doesn’t top the list.
+For example, the World Economic Forum ranks the U.S. 17 out of 141 countries when it comes to road quality.

 Road conditions naturally aren’t consistent across the entire country.
-To identify the states with the most positive driving experiences, WalletHub compared all 50 states across 31 key indicators of a positive commute.
+To identify the states with the best driving conditions, WalletHub compared all 50 states across 31 key indicators of a positive commute.
 Our data set ranges from average gas prices to rush-hour traffic congestion to road quality.

 Main Findings